IvoMerchiers/dmn_idp_converter/README.md

 This project is licensed under the MIT Licens - see the [License.md](LICENSE.md) file for details

 ## Acknowledgements
-* Developed for a KUL thesis
+* Developed for KUL as a thesis
 * Assisted by Simon Marynissen
 * Table verification approach inspired by [Calvanese et al.](https://arxiv.org/abs/1603.07466v1)